Chocolate Granola

 Key ingredients

-• Nuts – For this recipe, I used a combination of macadamia nuts, pecans and almonds, but you can use any type of nut.
-Try walnuts, peanuts, brazil nuts, pili nuts.
+• Nuts – I used macadamia nuts, pecans, and almonds, but any nut works.
+Walnuts, peanuts, brazil nuts, pili nuts.
 Amounts are flexible.

-• Sweetener – I used both a classic sugar-free sweetener and a brown sugar substitute for a hint of caramelized flavor.
+• Sweetener – I use both a classic sugar-free sweetener and a brown sugar substitute for a hint of caramelized flavor.

-• Cocoa powder – For the dark chocolate flavor, use unsweetened cocoa powder or Cacao Bliss (described above) for extra superfood benefits.
+• Cocoa powder – Unsweetened cocoa powder or Cacao Bliss for extra superfood benefits.
+Both work, but Cacao Bliss has a richer, more complex chocolate flavor.

 Youtube